feyman2016/michaellancaster/_posts/2013-09-09-how-i-built-lollagram-lollapalooza-instagram-real-time-api.markdown

 ## The new version

-Check out the source code on <a href="https://github.com/weblancaster/instagram-real-time" target="_blank" title="github Lollagram - real time lollagram cosuming Instagram real time API">Lollagram source code.</a>
+Check out the source code on <a href="https://github.com/weblancaster/instagram-real-time" target="_blank" title="github Lollagram - real time lollagram cosuming Instagram real time API">source code.</a>

 The old version of Lollagram was a simple website built in PHP where you needed to click on the refresh button to pull the latest pictures shared on Instagram with the hashtags #lollapalooza #lollapalooza2012 or #lolla2012